acidicoala/SmokeAPI/README.md

 ## ⚙ Configuration

 SmokeAPI does not require any manual configuration.
 By default, it uses the most reasonable options and tries to unlock all DLCs that it can.
 However, there might be circumstances in which you need more custom-tailored behaviour.
-In this case you can use a configuration file SmokeAPI.json that you can find here in this repository.
-To use it, just drop it alongside the SmokeAPI DLL.
+In this case you can use a configuration file [SmokeAPI.json] that you can find here in this repository.
+To use it, simply place it next to the SmokeAPI DLL.
 It will be read upon each launch of a game.
 In the absence of the config file, default value specified below will be used.

 | Option                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | Type             | Default |
 |-------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|:-------:|